 Property and equipment are carried at cost.
 Depreciation is computed using the straight-line method over the following estimated useful lives: buildings and improvements - ten to forty years; and furniture and equipment - three to twelve years.
 Interest costs for the construction/development of certain long-term assets are capitalized and amortized over the related assets' estimated useful lives.
-The Company capitalized net interest costs of approximately \$0.6 million, \$0.3 million and \$1.0 million for the fiscal years 2010, 2009 and 2008, respectively.
-Depreciation expense amounted to approximately \$20.4 million, \$20.2 million and \$18.8 million for the years 2010, 2009 and 2008, respectively.
+The Company capitalized net interest costs on qualifying expenditures of approximately \$0.6 million, \$0.6 million and \$0.3 million for the fiscal years 2011, 2010 and 2009, respectively.
+Depreciation expense amounted to approximately \$24.5 million, \$20.4 million and \$20.2 million for the years 2011, 2010 and 2009, respectively.